teresabowe/sandbox/README.md

 ## UX Design

-Two user personas were identified during project planning.
+Two user personas were identified while researching this project.
 The beginner crafter and a more experienced crafter visiting to find information about specific techniques.
 These personas were used to develop the user stories shown below.

 ### User Stories